 On as, low-voltage doing the current is very small so that the output circuits to drive the Triac gate current reduced, the current flowing through the load decreases.
 If the lamp is a load, it is obvious that the lamp does not light or reduced light.

 Modifications may be made by reducing the resistors.
 When used high input voltage.
-The current that flows through the LED transmitter will too much, until to may be made it damaged.
+The current that flows through the LED transmitter will too much until it may be made damaged.